Infraste03/KGE_RS/ablation_study/fashionv3/README.md

     └── summary.json
 ```

-## Fashion v3 Knowledge Graph
+## Fashion-Heavy Knowledge Graph

-The Fashion v3 Knowledge Graph is built from the alternative v3 user-selection
+The Fashion-Heavy Knowledge Graph is built from the alternative v3 user-selection
 pipeline.

 The corresponding processed KG and fixed vocabulary are stored under: